-Tomos Parry, formerly of Kitty Fisher’s, will open his first restaurant – Brat – in Shoreditch this coming spring 2018.
+Tomos Parry, formerly of Kitty Fisher’s, will open his first restaurant – Brat – in Shoreditch on St Patrick’s Day next month (17 March).
 His Welsh heritage and love of Basque cuisine and cooking methods influence the seasonal British food, which will be cooked over an open fire.
 Brat is a colloquial term for turbot, we are told, and not a reference to his celebrity client Brad Pitt…

 Having visited Getaria, a Basque coastal town well known for its barbecues, Tomos was inspired by the relaxed approach to cooking.
 From his time at Climpson’s Arch in Hackney and subsequently Kitty Fisher’s in Mayfair, Tomos developed an understanding of the relationship between good food and fire.
 A relationship anyone who has ever wheeled the old Webber out on a sunny day knows is very important!